Altus Unification War

 It is said that the crest’s beast suppresses a warrior’s excitement.
 Fight passionately, but don’t get drunk on it.

 For that reason, the husband to the divine adopted the Germanic name Godfrey meaning “peace of God” and shouldered Serosh as his chancellor.
 Just as Godfrey’s Icon depicts the lion whispering in his Lord’s ear over the shoulder as the man stares at his idle hands, the Chancellor Beast was a constant guide advising restraint, to hold back his power for a more opportune moment.
-This is why the talisman improves the strength behind charged attacks, and why Godfrey feels the need to kill the lion spirit lurching over his back when reembracing his old identity during our battle.
-The man knows that Serosh has “looked after” him this entire time since first becoming Elden Lord, yet he still wants him to stop, all so he can drop the “pretense” of good manners in this critical moment.
-Without his chancellor constantly by his side, Godfrey would all too easily slip back into his old habits.
+True to his namesake, this spiritual guardian was the voice of conscience, though we see him use those jaws to bite the king’s shoulder in the heat of battle.
+This is why the talisman improves the strength behind charged attacks, and why Godfrey feels the need to kill the lion when reverting to his old identity during our fight.
+The man knows that Serosh has “looked after” him this entire time since becoming Elden Lord, yet he still wants the beast to stop, all so he can drop the “pretense” of good manners in this critical moment.
+Without his chancellor constantly by his side, Godfrey all too easily slips back into his old habits.
 And as far as the barbarian was concerned, the old lion would always have his ear so long as it remained in the king’s best interest — as was the case when he hoped to court Marika.

 Enough already.
 You have looked after me all this time, Serosh.